hpgavin/HPGdaac/README.md

  * The `V/Unit` column indicates the 'physical unit'
  * The `DeClip` column indicates how the scaling operation will deal with clipped data
  * The `Detrend` column indicates how the scaling operation will deal with biased or trending data
- * The 'Smooth` column indicates how much the scaling operation will smooth the digitized data
+ * The `Smooth` column indicates how much the scaling operation will smooth the digitized data

 ```
 A template sensor configuration file for HPGdaac